-by William Loren Katz Adapted from Black Indians: A Hidden Heritage © Atheneum, 2012 revised edition.
+“The Lowry Band Of North Carolina” by William Loren Katz Adapted from Black Indians: A Hidden Heritage © Atheneum, 2012 revised edition.

-People of African and Native American descent have played a prominent part in North Carolina history since survivors of the Lost Colony of Roanoke in 1585 found a home among the nearby Lumbee Indians and then took in runaway slaves from later British colonies.
+(The Lowry Band) People of African and Native American descent have played a prominent part in North Carolina history since survivors of the Lost Colony of Roanoke in 1585 found a home among the nearby Lumbee Indians and then took in runaway slaves from later British colonies.

-During the Civil War the Lowry Band and the Home Guards fought their own civil war.
+During the Civil War, the Lowry Band and the Home Guards fought their own civil war.
 Then the Union Army reached North Carolina!
 In late 1864 US General, William T. Sherman decided he could end the war if he sliced the Confederacy in half by cutting through Georgia to its capitol at Atlanta, and then even further to Savannah on the Atlantic Ocean.

 They could not move or knew where to move.
 Suddenly out of the downpour appeared a dark, grizzled guerilla force offering to help.
 Sherman called his saviors “Lumbees” because he knew were descended from Jamestown’s first English colonists who had mixed with slave runways and Lumbee Indians.

 Then with General Grant from the North, from the south Sherman went on to bring the Civil War to an end.
 On February 22nd Union troops including African Americans liberated Wilmington.
 On April 9th Lee surrendered to Grant, and two weeks later on April 26, Confederate General Joseph Johnston surrendered to Sherman in North Carolina.

 Whether you call them Lumbees or the Lowry Band of Black Indians, these fighters had done their part to end the war, defeat the Confederacy and help abolish slavery in the United States.

 “If you believe people have no history worth mentioning, it’s easy to believe they have no humanity worth defending”

-Note: African Native American or Afro Native?
+Note: Afro Native American or African Native American?
 People who call themselves “Black Indians” are people living in America of African-American descent, with significant heritage of Native American Indian ancestry, and with strong connections to Indian Country and its Native American Indian culture, social, and historical traditions.
-Black Indians are also called African Native American people, Black American Indians, Black Native Americans and Afro Native Americans.
+Black Indians are also called Afro Native American people, Black American Indians, Black Native Americans and Afro Native.
+Connecting with our ancestors.